Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Ingestion.md

 | **Connected RAG database** | Sends chunks to the selected database, which generates embeddings; returns an indexing receipt. | Reachable AI engine and an enabled RAG database destination with its connection and collection configured. |
 | **Export chunks without a database** | Saves the processed PDF and JSONL chunks to the selected destination. | Reachable AI engine; no database or embedding provider required. |

-For a server input, select an enabled output destination.
-For ordinary Editor processing, results can return to the editor workspace. **Keep originals and send to a destination** instead processes a copy in the background and leaves the editor files unchanged.
-A database delivery or chunk export requires its corresponding destination.
+Select an enabled destination for server inputs and exports.
+For Editor input, choose **Return results to editor** or **Keep originals and send to a destination**.

-A RAG database source is an output destination, not a document input.
-Create or select it through the destination controls, then choose its saved connection and collection.
-See [Sources](./Sources.md) and [Integrations](./Integrations.md).
+For a RAG database, choose its saved connection and collection through the destination controls.
+See [Integrations](./Integrations.md).

-When customizing database delivery, keep RAG preparation as the final step and export only JSONL chunks, with the original PDF and Markdown excluded.
-The guided form sets these options when you choose a connected database.
-Chunk and Markdown exports cannot be returned directly to the editor; choose a file or database destination.
+If you customize database delivery, keep RAG preparation last and export only JSONL chunks.
+The guided form sets this automatically.

 ## Adjust chunk settings